Michelham Priory, Hailsham, East Sussex

-Ghosts at Michelham Priory
+Ghosts of Michelham Priory

 One of the many ghosts that have been reported here is that of Thomas Sackville.
-He was once the owner of the priory and still haunts the halls to this day tormenting the spirit of a young girl called Rosie.
+He was once the owner of the priory and still haunts the halls to this day, tormenting the spirit of a young girl called Rosie.
 She is reported to hide in the wood panelling at the top of the stairs to stay clear of her tormentor.